bcheema007/seoul-air-pollution-tracker/README.md

 1) Download the Measurement_summary.csv file from https://www.kaggle.com/bappekim/air-pollution-in-seoul/data#Measurement_summary.csv

-2) Make sure to save the above csv file with the name "msummary.csv" as I have hard-coded that into the program.

-3) Run index.html on Live Server in Visual Studio IDE in order to test out the program.
+2) Run index.html on Live Server in Visual Studio IDE in order to test out the program.

-4) Click on the upload button for file and pick the recently named "msummary.csv" file in order to have the data extracted using Papa Parser.
+3) Click on the upload button for file and pick the recently named "msummary.csv" file in order to have the data extracted using Papa Parser.

 4) Enter two dates between 1/1/2017 to 7/28/2017, where the first date entered is the start date and the second date entered should be the end date in order for the data to be correctly filtered.